ccdmb/predector/docs/running.md

   Provide a custom configuration file.
   If you want to customise things like how many CPUs different tasks can use, whether to use the SLURM scheduler etc, this is the way to do it.
-See the predector or nextflow documentation for details on how to write these.
+See the Predector or Nextflow documentation for details on how to write these.

 -with-conda <path>